Read about my scuba diving adventures in Komodo, Indonesia.

 The ultimate guide for budget travelers to Raja Ampat

 Probably, most of you have not heard of Raja Ampat until now.
 Understandable.
 To be honest, I have not heard of it myself until my fiancé spoke about it last year.
 In all fairness, it is so remote that it is largely unknown to foreign tourists, which I consider a good thing.

+Raja Ampat homestays are not exactly homestays.
 You won’t be sharing a family’s home if you stay at one.
 You will however, be the guests of a Papuan family, staying on family owned land in what was once the only type of housing built in the islands.